-A dozen or so years ago my cousin Kathy called from DC and asked me to join her the following month for a Jewish women’s retreat.
+A dozen or so years ago my cousin Kathy called me in New York from DC and asked me to join her the following month for a Jewish women’s retreat.

 Kathy and I arrived on the beautiful grounds of the Pearlstone Retreat Center in Maryland on a Friday afternoon and met the 16 other participants and the female rabbi and young cantorial student who would be our leaders.
-By the end of the weekend many of these women would no longer be strangers, and my cousin and I would feel much closer to one another.
+By the end of the weekend many of these women would no longer be strangers, and my cousin and I would feel much closer.

 We were of varied ages and backgrounds, a few like my cousin Kathy were children of mixed marriages seeking their Jewish identity.
 Among us was a young woman whose wedding would be the following week, a bereaved recent widow, several mothers and daughters, a woman going through a painful divorce, a pair of sisters, and a mother whose young child had just been given a devastating medical diagnosis.
 As if by tacit agreement, one of us was always by her side, talking or just holding her.

 I’m not sure what my cousin and I expected on that first retreat weekend, but we headed home with a stronger connection to our Judaism, and an appreciation of the powerful bond between women.
 Kathy and I went back twice since then, and once our cousin Deb joined us.
 Each year we left retreat feeling wonderfully enriched and renewed.

 I think it’s time for another cousins retreat!